Lancaster County National Day of Prayer 2020

-Lancaster County National Day of Prayer is pleased to welcome Dr. James and Shirley Dobson as the featured guests at the 2020 Celebration of Prayer & Worship on Thursday, May 7, 2020, at Stone Gables Estate in Elizabethtown.
+Lancaster County National Day of Prayer is pleased to welcome Dr. James and Shirley Dobson as the featured guests at the 2020 Celebration of Prayer & Worship ONLINE on Thursday, May 7, 2020, at 7:00 pm.

 Dr. James Dobson is the Founder and President of Family Talk, a nonprofit organization that produces his radio program, “Dr. James Dobson's Family Talk.”
 He is the author of more than 30 books dedicated to the preservation of the family, including The New Dare to Discipline, Love for a Lifetime, Life on the Edge, Love Must Be Tough, The New Strong-Willed Child, When God Doesn’t Make Sense, Bringing Up Boys, Marriage Under Fire, Bringing Up Girls, Head Over Heels and, most recently, Your Legacy: The Greatest Gift.